ishaan2304/Casual-post/README.md

 # Frontend structure of a website HTML + Bootstrap
-Learning and getting hands on Html,JS and CSS (+bootstrap)
+Learning and getting hands on Html,JS and CSS (+bootstrap).

 ## Languages
 Javascript